aeraaspera/web2-prosjekt-del2/README.md

 # 12.12.2023

 ## Feature: "feature-sort-posts-by-DateCreated"
+Posts can be sorted by date created.

 New task SortPosts() and corresporende button are added to Post/Index.razor page.

 ## Feature: "feature-upload-an-image-from-local-storage-and-display-on-the-PostDetails-page"
+Authorized user can select an image from local storage and use / display it at post creation.

 uploads folder